 Let’s find out more about why governments adopt blockchain, understand what benefits this technology brings, and explore real-life blockchain government use cases.

-Blockchain by default provides several benefits such as decentralization, transparency, immutability, increased security, and trust.
-Thanks to these characteristics, blockchain can help organizations tackle a number of existing problems in government processes: lack of digitalization, widespread corruption, privacy issues, and the usage of old ineffective systems.
+What’s more, blockchain can help organizations tackle a number of existing problems in government processes, including the lack of digitalization, privacy issues, and widespread corruption.

 Some of these properties are continuous accounting, the immutability of recorded information, transaction data transparency, and auditability.
 Blockchain also implies the automated function of smart contracts and significantly reduces centralized authority and ownership of information within processes.

-Regardless of the field of application, blockchain technology implies the elimination of intermediaries.
-Blockchain in government works the same way: it removes the need to turn to intermediary organizations and third parties, significantly reducing overall costs and providing opportunities to invest more in developing and improving social services.
+Blockchain in government helps remove the need to turn to intermediary organizations and third parties, thus significantly reducing overall costs and providing opportunities to invest more in developing and improving social services.

 Citizens would also feel better knowing that their tax money is spent on improving services instead of paying unnecessary costs for numerous intermediaries.